Frequently Asked Questions

 Q: What happens when I submit my fingerprints?

-A: The Oregon Board of Massage Therapists delivers the fingerprint cards to the Oregon State Police, at minimum three times per week.
-State Police performs an in-state background check and forwards the fingerprints to the FBI for a national background check.
+A: Once you have scheduled and have your fingerprints taken electronically with fieldprint, fieldprint submits your prints electronically to the Oregon State Police.
+The State Police performs an in-state background check and forwards the fingerprints to the FBI for a national background check.
 The FBI then returns the results to the Oregon State Police and the Oregon State Police return the results to the Board of Massage.

 Q: How long does it take to process my fingerprint?

-A: It can take up to six weeks for the Oregon Board of Massage Therapists to receive the fingerprint results from the Oregon State Police.
+A: It can take up to 10 days for the Oregon Board of Massage Therapists to receive the fingerprint results from the Oregon State Police.

 Q: What are my options when getting fingerprinted?

-*** Please be aware that there is a separate fee, paid directly to the fingerprinting or law enforcement agency, for obtaining the fingerprints.
-Contact the fingerprinting or law enforcement agency directly for more information. ***
+*** Please be aware that there is a separate fee of $12.50, paid directly to fieldprint for obtaining electronic fingerprints. ***

 Q: Does the Board provide the fingerprint cards?